ceph/cephmetrics/INSTALL.md

 file, and then rerun the ```dashUpdater.py``` script.

 ## Configuration on Each Ceph Node
+You may need to update your SELINUX policy to allow the write_graphite plugin to access outbound on port 2003.
+To test, simply disable SELINUX
 1. install collectd (this will also require libcollectdclient)
 2. create the required directories for the cephmetrics collectors (see known issues [2])